 I poke.
 I push.
 I prod.
 I try to get people out of their cubicles and traveling the world.
 That’s what I do.
 That’s my thing.
 I show others that traveling doesn’t have to be expensive, that anyone can do it, and that your fears are unfounded.
-I try to be a living example for that.
-Judging by the emails I get from people, I think I’m successful at getting people onto airplanes and out into the world.
+I try to be a living example of that.
+Judging by the emails I get from people, I think I’m successful at getting people onto airplanes and into the world.

 But I decided to choose Sweden.

 The guiding principle in my life is no regrets.
-I don’t want to be on my deathbed saying “I wish I did….” and I think that if I didn’t move to Sweden, I’d always regret it.
+I don’t want to be on my deathbed saying, “I wish I did….” and I think that if I didn’t move to Sweden, I’d always regret it.
 I’d always wonder what might have been.
 What would life have been like if just for a moment I finally got to live in Europe?
 What possibilities and opportunities did I pass up?

 So in July, I’ll be getting on a plane to Stockholm where I’ll stay until January when my book is released.
-I’d leave sooner but I have some conferences and plans in the United States that I need to attend in the meantime.
+I’d leave sooner, but I have some conferences and plans in the United States that I need to attend in the meantime.

 Instead of breaking out of my comfort zone, I’d be staying firmly in it.
 And if I did that, how could I ever again tell people to break out of their own comfort zones?